50 Shades of Beige: The Chanel Caviar Flap.

 On a Rosier Note

 Now let’s take a look at the pinks.
 As seems fitting, older models like the 2005 sport an almost bubblegum hue (and a price tag comparable to newer ones — that’s how obsessed people are with them, even to this day) while the 2018 feels nearly coral.
 If you go further back in the time capsule, the early 2000s revealed a more demure, ballet-slipper-like pink.
-And those are just the highlights — you can find a whole spectrum in the FASHIONPHILE shop.
+And those are just the highlights — you can discover more of the Chanel pink spectrum here.

-Worth Mentioning: A Word on the Year & Materials
+Worth Mentioning: A Word on Chanel Seasonal Collections & Materials

 Generally speaking, we recommend the caviar because it wears well, is more durable, and still provides a supple, beautiful look.
+Even other brands like YSL have materials with a similar look to caviar.
 You can rest assured that if you’re envisioning using it on a semi-regular (or regular) basis, it’ll hold up well and continue to look fresh for years to come.

 Chanel Seasonal Names & Codes, As Promised